ddoffy/ddoffy.github.io/about/index.md

 -   Develop a product of a client with the client team
 -   Research and identity root causes of defects and issues
 -   Work independently
+-   I have experienced 6 months on-site at PETRONAS Digital Sdn Bhd in Kuala Lumpur, Malaysia.
+-   Most of clients are from Singapore, Malaysia, and US

 #### Software Developer, Global Software, 2016-2018